hkato4188/phase-1-project-princeton-rose-review/README.md

 - ###### Monitor and improve your response time with our stop watch timer

 ### Installation:
-1. Fork this repo to your GitHub accouont
+1. Fork this repo to your GitHub account
 2. Clone this repo to your local machine
 3. Open the index.html file in your browser
+4. Install JSON server globally on your machine: npm install -g json-server
+4. Run the json server within the Phase-1-Project-Princeton-Rose-Review directory json-server --watch db.json
-4. Study, laugh, think, and feel free to add your own personalized memes!
+5. Study, laugh, think, and feel free to add your own personalized memes!